 Odds correct at the time of writing and are subject to change.

-Supreme Novices’ Hurdle Betting Offers
+Supreme Novices’ Hurdle Offers and Free Bets

 Supreme Novices’ Hurdle Tips and Race Preview 2019